Health and Wellness Information

 3. Referred Out Consultation is for students seeking assistance in connecting with an off-campus mental health provider.

 4. Crisis Intervention is for students that are experiencing a mental health emergency.
-Students who are in urgent need of mental health assistance may walk into the Counseling Center and indicate that they are experiencing a mental health emergency during business hours.
+Students who are in urgent need of mental health assistance may come into the Counseling Center and indicate that they are experiencing a mental health emergency during business hours.

-5. Psychiatric services for students currently being seen for individual or group therapy are available in the Counseling Center.
+5. Psychiatric services are available for students currently being seen for individual or group therapy in the Counseling Center.
 The psychiatrist is available to assist in evaluations and follow up where medication may be necessary as an adjunct to counseling.

-6. Consultation services for staff, faculty, and students are available by calling the Counseling Center's main number (610-436-2301) during regular business hours .
+6. Consultation services for staff, faculty, and students are available by calling the Counseling Center's main number (610-436-2301) during regular business hours.
 Counselors may be able to assist with crises, program planning, group and interpersonal communications, and referrals to other agencies.

-8. Outreach services are an integral part of the activities conducted in the Department of Counseling and Psychological Services.
+7. Outreach services are an integral part of the activities conducted in the Department of Counseling and Psychological Services.
 Our outreach services aim to serve the campus community as a whole by extending our clinical and educational services beyond the walls of the Counseling Center.
 We offer a variety of outreach services to the university community with the goal of creating and maintaining a healthy, psychologically-minded student population.
 Our outreach services allow the provision of deliberate, systematic, and creative psycho-educational programming with a multicultural and developmental perspective on prevention, wellness, and student self-help.
 Such efforts allow us to work collaboratively with students, staff, and faculty across campus to ensure student engagement and success.